The Soldier's Details

 Below: Eldest daughter Molly marries in 1934.

-The Radburn family endure a fire which destroyed their belongings.
+The Radburn family endure a fire which destroyed not only their home, but all their belongings.

 From above publication, we assume Radburn’s family were not able to be notified of his confirmed death.